Alejogb1/job-board/blog-data/why-is-my-android-studio-tslite-application-producing-incorrect-results.md

 id: "why-is-my-android-studio-tslite-application-producing-incorrect-results"
 ---

-Let's tackle this.
+.
 I've spent a fair bit of time debugging inconsistencies in Android applications, and those involving tslite, particularly, can be tricky.
 Incorrect results often stem from a confluence of issues rather than a single, obvious culprit.
 My initial gut feeling, based on past experiences with, say, a medical imaging app doing some heavy processing a while ago, is to suspect data handling or model integration problems.
 Tslite, being a lightweight machine learning library, relies heavily on correctly formatted input and a well-defined output interpretation.

 The first thing we need to consider is how your input data is being prepared.
 Tflite models are very specific about input tensor shapes and types.
 A mismatch here is, frankly, the most common reason for unexpected behavior.
 Let’s say, for the sake of illustration, you’re building a simple classification application, maybe something that identifies different species of flowers, leveraging a tflite model that expects a 224x224 pixel RGB image as input, normalized to values between 0 and 1.
 If you're feeding it a 256x256 pixel grayscale image with pixel values from 0 to 255, it’s almost certainly going to produce garbage results.
 The model was trained on data within a specific distribution; deviate from that distribution and you're in for some grief.